Tsun

 To art or not to art

-I used to do art but don't draw much anymore.
+I did art for most of my life since I was a kid, but don't draw much at all anymore.
 I more or less lost interest in drawing when the last remaining furry imageboard that wasn't a fetish dump also turned into a fetish dump.
 I don't consider myself part of the "furry fandom" though and I'm not fond of most furry art so don't UwU @ me.
+These days I mostly do programming, but I'm still interested in art stuff.

-Deviantart - Old art gallery that I forgot my password to.
-I don't use it anymore but it's the only place where my art is available.
+Deviantart (old) - Old art galleries that I forgot my passwords to.
+I don't use them anymore but they're the only place where most of my art is available.

 It was in 2021 when I finally put my drawing tablet into the closet for the first time since I hadn't used it in a while.
 Perhaps one day I will make my own art site or imageboard and regain my desire to draw.